latest nhpb_banner 1__compressed2

 Cooling bill assistance in Fairfax Virginia.

-Fans and cooling bill assistance is offered by the Fairfax County Department of Family Services.
+Free fans, small AC units and cooling bill assistance programs are offered by the Fairfax County Department of Family Services as well as other non-profits and government agencies.
 While there is a formal application process in place, the resources that can be made available provide an effective solution to people having trouble affording their air-conditioning expenses, or paying their electric bills during the summer.
+Learn more on where to get help in Fairfax County with utility costs.

 The Cooling Assistance Program can help qualified low income customers pay their electric bills, including those from Dominion Power.
+Or if provides a free fan or air conditioner too.
 This resource is critical during the extreme summer heat, as if someone has their electricity disconnected that can even lead to a medical hardship.
 Some of the assistance offered during the summer includes:

 • Payment of reconnection fees or security deposits for electricity to operate cooling equipment, including air conditioners.